Motherhood is the hardest job in the world. It is also the most joyful job in the world and those who are mothers, are lucky to have the opportunity.

 Living Proof: Mother’s Intuition Is Real

-Every mother has their story of mother’s intuition.
+Every mother has their story of a mother’s intuition.
 I have so many of my own.

 Candy Peterson goes into detail about her path in life when she has faced with misinformation fro the doctor and knew in her heart there was more to her daughter’s illness than that was being addressed.